SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Discussion

-We have investigated the adaptation of LLMs to molecular chemistry problems that have been largely in the domain of CLMs.
-We find that the key advantage that LLMs have when performing as CLMs comes from prompting: information about the region of interest in chemical space can be specified in the prompt, letting the model generate chemical structures in this region.
-Furthermore, we showed that training an LLM on a variety of prompts allows for good performance in multiple CLM tasks, and found evidence to suggest that the LLM models can correctly generalize to scenarios with new prompts that leverage the abilities developed when trained on similar prompts.
-Concretely, we showed that Meta-Llama-3.1-8B-Instruct can be converted into a CLM on par with or exceeding the performance of modern CLMs\cite{mol-gen-bg3, mol-gen-bg4, mol-gen-gpt1, mol-opt1, iminer}, rather than only demonstrating that LLMs can modify currently existing SMILES strings to have different properties.

 Our study clarifies a few crucial points for CLMs derived from LLMs going forward.
 First, it is not necessary to pretrain a specialized model on chemistry-specific text to generate molecules from a text description; a much less resource-intensive SFT training run on prompt-following on a dataset of a few million molecules with a commodity LLM is enough to do that.
 Second, DPO provides another resource-efficient way of optimizing the model to produce molecules that score well on a targeted objective without needing in-context examples, instead relying on the generative nature of the model itself for good and bad examples.
-Using these optimization methods, we showed that data specific to a target protein can generate increasingly better inhibitor molecules as determined by docking scores.
-A surprising corollary to this is the finding that SmileyLlama can combine its knowledge gained during single-objective optimization to perform well at a task specifying multiple objectives, elicited by combining the prompts.
-SmileyLlama was able to generate molecules which satisfy Lipinski's rule of 5 and a high docking score on SARS2-Mpro even though SmileyLlama was not trained on the generation of molecules with both prompts, but instead is found to generate molecules with both attributes at inference.
+A corollary to this is the finding that SmileyLlama can combine its knowledge gained during single-objective optimization to perform well at a task specifying multiple objectives, elicited by combining the prompts (as opposed to requiring training on both prompts), which is a welcome outcome.
+Even so, there are still limitations to and tradeoffs within the SmileyLlama framework and within our investigation for drug discovery.
+Additional factors for good drug candidates must also inhibit "off-target effects" and/or be robust to mutation of the protein or virus among other downstream requirements.
+While SmileyLlama was not explicitly optimized for generating molecules with these qualities in this work, the DPO framework laid out here should be extensible to optimizing molecules for these characteristics.
+Even so, while DPO improves adherence to the prompt, it does so at the cost of narrowing the distribution of properties or diversity, which may not be desirable in all application areas or early stages of discovery.
+Furthermore, SmileyLlama still struggles in data-poor regimes, for instance in the task of generating macrocycles.